constellation-daq/Constellation/docs/application_development/tutorials/satellite_py.md

 ### Satellite base functionality not working as expected

-If you have implemented your own satellite class but notice that it is not behaving as expected, then this could depend on one or multiple of the following
+If a satellite class has been implemented, but it does not behave as expected, this could depend on one or multiple of the following

-* You have implemented methods *other* than the ones described above but are not calling the parent class' method in your implementation, e.g. the `__init__` method.
-In those cases, be sure to add a `super()` call, e.g. `super().__init__(*args, **kwargs)` and adjust the signature of your implementation to support the same arguments as the parent class' method.
+* *Other* methods than the ones described above have been implemented, but are not calling the parent class' method in your implementation, e.g. the `__init__` method.
+In those cases, be sure to add a `super()` call, e.g. `super().__init__(*args, **kwargs)` and adjust the signature of the implementation to support the same arguments as the parent class' method.
-* You have *accidentally* implemented a method, an attribute or a property already existing in the parent class, thus shadowing members of the `Satellite` class and its base classes.
-Currently, there is no protection against this and you need to be careful not to fall into this trap.
+* The satellite *accidentally* implemented a method, an attribute or a property already existing in the parent class, thus shadowing members of the `Satellite` class and its base classes.
+Currently, there is no protection against this and satellite implementations need to be carefully written to not fall into this trap.

-You can run the following code in a Python console (REPL) to see all members of a `Satellite` and compare that with the attributes and methods your own class uses:
+The following code can be run in a Python console (REPL) to see all members of a `Satellite` and compare that with the attributes and methods the satellite class uses:

 ```python
 from constellation.core.satellite import Satellite